Precious metals

 - Configure any compliance modules needed for the issuance rules, review the summary, and create the asset with PIN or OTP wallet verification.

-- After creation, use the asset workspace to inspect the metal metadata, holder balances, transfer activity, and available token actions.
+- After creation, use the asset workspace to inspect the metal metadata, holder balances, transfer activity, and available token operations.
 New assets are paused by default; unpause the asset when the operating approvals are complete.

 For the operator walkthrough, see Create asset